Massachusetts State Police: Controversies

-State Police Academy hazing scandal
+State Police Academy hazing scandals

 In September 2005, an investigation was begun after allegations of illegal hazing at the State Police Training Academy were brought to light.
 A recruit who voluntarily dropped out the academy accused the academy staff of water boarding her by placing her head in a toilet bowl.
 The investigation found that the recruit was told to inspect the toilet bowl after doing an inadequate job of cleaning the toilet.

-As a result of the investigation, with pressure from then governor Mitt Romney, three officers were removed from their positions, including the Academy Commandant, Lt.
-Richard Lane of Sterling, MA.
-Other demoted instructors included Troopers Eric Baldwin and Paul Weinshenk.
+As a result of the investigation, with pressure from then governor Mitt Romney, three troopers were removed from their positions, including the Academy Commandant, Lt.
+Richard Lane.
+Other demoted instructors included Trooper Eric Baldwin.
 The 78th Recruit Training Troop graduated in December 2005.

+In 2022, staff were reassigned after recruits got blisters from doing an unauthorized exercise involving bear crawls on hot pavement.
+In 2023, an unusually high number of recruits, 46%, dropped out within the first two weeks, with some complaining of hazing.

+On September 13, 2024, trainee Enrique Delgado-Garcia died after suffering knocked-out teeth, a skull injury, and a broken neck; his body was covered in bruises.
+State police said the injuries occurred during a boxing training exercise, which they have suspended; the Division of Standards and Training was tasked with reviewing academy training programs.
+Delgado-Garcia was sworn in as an officer before he died.
+The class's graduation was met with protesters demanding a faster and more transparent investigation into his death.
+Because Delgado-Garcia had worked in the Worcester District Attorney's office as a victim witness advocate, a private trial lawyer, David Meier, was appointed to perform the investigation.

+Delgado-Garcia had complained to a friend that the academy was "torture".
+Another recruit that year complained of mental abuse going beyond what is needed for training, including bullying and racist remarks.

 Sgt.
 Brian O'Hare scandal

-In February 2006, a respected state police sergeant, Brian O'Hare, was arrested by the Federal Bureau of Investigation after soliciting what he thought was an underage boy for sex, who was actually an undercover FBI Agent.
+In February 2006, a respected state police sergeant, Brian O'Hare, was arrested by the FBI after soliciting what he thought was an underage boy for sex, who was actually an undercover FBI Agent.
 O'Hare was discharged from the state police and subsequently sentenced to 5 years in federal prison.